blanketops/environments/README.md

 ---

-## About BlanketOps
+## About BlanketOps Environments

-BlanketOps is a Kubernetes-native delivery framework designed to move code from IDE to production — with reduced entropy and governed reconciliation.
+BlanketOps Environments is a Kubernetes-native delivery framework designed to move code from IDE to production — with reduced entropy and governed reconciliation.

 Instead of ad-hoc pipelines and implicit state, BlanketOps Environments models delivery as structured, deterministic domain primitives: